How to Get Bitbucket Reports on Developer Activity

 - number of pull request comments

-How to get reports on pull requests
+How to get pull requests and commit reports

 The next step is to simply select a report and configure what data you would like to be included in the visualization.
-For instance, let’s take a look at the Cycle Time Report that you can get in just one click:

 How to get custom Bitbucket reports

 To sum up, the Awesome Graphs app makes it possible to create Bitbucket reports in just a couple of clicks and export commit and pull request data for automated custom reporting.
-If you would like to see Awesome Graphs in action, make sure to activate your free 30-day trial and enjoy the app’s benefits in your instance.
+If you would like to see Awesome Graphs in action, make sure to activate your free 14-day trial and enjoy the app’s benefits in your instance.